Norman K. Denzin

-Norman Kent Denzin (born March 24, 1941) is an American professor of sociology.
-He is an emeritus professor in the Department of Sociology at the University of Illinois at Urbana–Champaign, where he was research professor of communications, College of Communications scholar, professor of sociology, professor of cinema studies, professor in the Unit for Criticism and Interpretive Theory.
-Denzin's academic interests include interpretive theory, performance studies, qualitative research methodology, and the study of media, culture and society.
+Norman Kent Denzin (March 24, 1941 – August 6, 2023) was an American professor of sociology.
+He was an emeritus professor in the Department of Sociology at the University of Illinois at Urbana–Champaign, where he was research professor of communications, College of Communications scholar, professor of sociology, professor of cinema studies, professor in the Unit for Criticism and Interpretive Theory.
+Denzin's academic interests included interpretive theory, performance studies, qualitative research methodology, and the study of media, culture and society.

 Education and career

 Denzin received his Ph.D. from the University of Iowa in 1966, and joined the Sociology Department at Illinois in the same year.
 Later in his career, he moved to the College of Communication and founded the International Institute for Qualitative Inquiry there.

-Denzin, is regarded as "the Father of Qualitative Research" due to (1) the scope of his scholarly impact on qualitative inquiries, (2) integration of scholarship to advance the mission of qualitative research, and (3) continuous efforts in nurturing the field of qualitative research via editorship and conference organization.
-His organizational efforts have included founding the annual International Congress for Qualitative Research in 2005, the creation of three qualitative research journals (Qualitative Inquiry, Cultural Studies-Critical Methodologies, in International Review of Qualitative Research), and book series for Sage, AltaMira, Left Coast, Emerald, Routledge, and other publishers.
+Denzin was regarded as "the Father of Qualitative Research" due to (1) the scope of his scholarly impact on qualitative inquiries, (2) integration of scholarship to advance the mission of qualitative research, and (3) continuous efforts in nurturing the field of qualitative research via editorship and conference organization.
+His organizational efforts have included founding the annual International Congress for Qualitative Research in 2005, the creation of three qualitative research journals (Qualitative Inquiry, Cultural Studies-Critical Methodologies, and International Review of Qualitative Research), and book series for Sage, AltaMira, Left Coast, Emerald, Routledge, and other publishers.
 He is also a leading scholar in the fields of symbolic interactionism, social psychology, and social science, has influenced a wide spectrum of perspectives.
 Denzin possesses an extensive and diverse record of publications that are still evolving, especially, in the areas such as symbolic interactionism, semiotics, cultural studies, postmodernism, ethnography, performance studies, etc.